 Reduce Your Washing

 By reducing your washing you will be reducing the amount of powder and conditioner you use which again, is usually packaged in plastic or cardboard.
-I have covered how you can make this possible in this blog post here.
 Alternatively, you could swap to an eco-egg which can be used over and over again with very little waste.

 Don’t throw it all away!!
 Find other uses for that waste and work out how you can repurpose it within your home.
 Ideas can include reusing glass jars, using cardboard for arts and crafts, using plastic bread bags to crochet with (yes, this is possible!), refilling plastic bottles with your homemade cleaners, saving tissue paper/shredded paper for future packages you need to send yourself, using takeaway tubs for storage and so on.
 Get creative!